Excel Divide by Zero Errors Driving You Nuts? Try These Simple Fixes

 2. your Excel formula refers to a blank or empty cell

-Suppose you were to click one of the #DIV/0! cells, you would see a Microsoft Excel tooltip that reads: “The formula or function used is dividing by zero or empty cells.”
-You can see an example in the screenshot below using Microsoft 365.
+In this situation, the problem occurs because a cell in Column D (Catalog Count) was either empty or a 0.
+If you were to click one of the #DIV/0! cells, you would see a Microsoft Excel tooltip that reads: “The formula or function used is dividing by zero or empty cells.”
+You can see examples in the red boxes below.

 I got the Excel error in cell E7 because I tried to divide my Cost value in C7 by my Catalog Count in D7.
 It’s a division by zero error message.